 For arts organizations, or any nonprofit with regular events and ticket sales, it’s important to be able to keep a record of individual patrons, their interests, and the performances or events they’ve attended.
 You can use that information to remind past patrons of events similar to those they’ve attended in the past, potentially driving up attendance.
 This data integration allows you to solicit your patrons as individual donors, as well.
 Several of the more-advanced, and more-expensive, packages provide the functionality you need.

 PatronManager provides an affordable ticketing and CRM solution built on top of the Salesforce platform that can manage events, online ticket sales and online payments.
 The system also integrates with your website to allow for ticket sales and a seat map that lets patrons choose their own seats.
 PatronManager has two main pricing plans.
-Under the ticket-fee plan, there's no subscription cost—instead, PatronManager charges a per-ticket transaction fee, which your organization can choose to pay or include in the cost of tickets to be offset by your patrons.
-As long as the ticket fees add up to $2,500 a year, there’s no charge.
+Under the ticket-fee plan, there’s no subscription cost—instead, PatronManager charges a per-ticket transaction fee, which your organization can choose to pay or include in the cost of tickets to be offset by your patrons.
 Under the flat-fee plan, your organization negotiates a monthly subscription fee with the vendor.
 Because it’s built on top of Salesforce, you can easily extend its functionality using apps from the AppExchange.

 Tessitura is a powerful software package that not only handles ticketing, but provides a fully-featured CRM that gives you a more comprehensive view of your patrons.
 In addition to ticket sales, it also supports donations, payment processing and a fully-functional web store.
 Sophisticated list management lets you see which patrons came to which shows, and lets you target emails to past patrons who might be interested in upcoming performances.
 Tessitura also includes robust reporting.
 Due to the complexity of the system, organizations may require in-house technical assistance, which might be difficult to manage for a small or mid-sized nonprofit.